3/3/2025 in Testimony

 National Fair Housing Alliance

-Our nation is in a fair and affordable housing crisis impacting millions and the actions of President Trump’s executive orders attempting to ban diversity, equity, inclusion, and accessibility; punitively and haphazardly throwing together a federal funding freeze; and canceling almost half of the funding grants for local non-profit fair housing agencies throughout the U.S. have caused chaos, fear, insecurity, and dysfunction around the country.
+actions of President Trump issuing executive orders attempting to ban diversity, equity, inclusion, and accessibility; punitively and haphazardly throwing together a federal funding freeze; and canceling almost half of the funding grants for local non-profit fair housing agencies

-Instead of providing our nation with practical solutions to address skyrocketing housing costs, a lack of affordable housing supply, increased complaints of housing discrimination, and technology’s growing role in determining housing decisions with solutions, steps on the ladders of opportunity are being removed for everyday people.
-These haphazard executive actions will cause serious economic and personal injuries that will undermine our already fragile housing market and our nation.
+Instead of providing everyday people of our nation with practical solutions while they are struggling with skyrocketing housing costs, a lack of affordable housing supply, increased complaints of housing discrimination, and technology’s growing role in determining housing

-Housing is fundamental to the American Dream and people want elected leaders to quickly implement solutions to ensure they can fairly access opportunity and share in the nation’s prosperity.
-People are seeking solutions that will drive down the rising costs of housing and provide fair market rents, expand fair access to mortgage credit in underserved communities, reduce homeowners’ insurance costs, and produce the development of over five million affordable housing units.
+seeking solutions that will drive down the rising costs of housing and provide fair market rents, expand fair access to mortgage credit in underserved communities, reduce homeowners’ insurance costs, and produce the development of over five million affordable housing units.

 Diversity, equity, inclusion, and accessibility are synonymous with hard work, fairness, merit, and standards of excellence.
 They are a cornerstone of our nation’s Constitution and civil rights laws and help to ensure compliance with our nation’s robust anti-discrimination laws.